Clinton Square: Erie Canal

 The square grew in prominence as the Erie Canal passed through it.
 When the canal opened in 1825 it transformed the city.
 Three years later the Oswego Canal opened, passed through the Erie Canal near the square.
 It was renamed in honor of DeWitt Clinton, a governor of New York and prominent supporter of the canal, by Joshua Forman.

 Clinton Square became a bustling marketplace, officially designated as such in 1837.
 A farmers' market was held in the square from 1837 to 1899.
 Clinton Square grew with Syracuse, and was described as the "hub of the city" and the "busiest place in town".
 An early 1820s brick hotel on the square, the Syracuse House, was the largest in the region.
 Charles Dickens visited it in 1869 and wrote of it as "the worst inn that ever was seen ... located in a most wonderful out-of-the-way place which looks as if it had begun to be built yesterday and were going to be knocked over with a nail or two tomorrow."
 In 1844 a large hotel, the Empire House, was constructed on land previously occupied by the Mansion House.

-Clinton Square has played host to various large gatherings.
+Clinton Square has hosted to various large gatherings.
 During the 1851 Jerry Rescue, a crowd in Clinton Square advocated for the freedom of a fugitive slave.
 They were spoken to by antislavery leaders including Samuel Ringgold Ward.
 In 1869 the Cardiff Giant was exhibited at a building on Clinton Square for several weeks.
 A feast in the square on New Years Day in 1870 was organized by the brewer John Greenway.
 Aimed at feeding poor inhabitants of the city, Greenway had invited the whole of Syracuse, at the time 43,000 people.
 Contemporary reports stated that most of the attendees were not actually poor, and included some living outside of the city who had taken a train in explicitly for the banquet.
 Attendance was reported to have been around 20,000 people, many of whom sat at a 100 ft long table.
-Although the attendance was described as "guesswork", in 1971, The Post-Standard wrote that "every two-fisted drinking man" attended the barbecue, while in 2001 the Syracuse Herald American wrote that "[h]alf the city" had come.
+(Note: Estimates of attendance were described as "guesswork", in 1971, The Post-Standard wrote that "every two-fisted drinking man" attended the barbecue, while in 2001 the Syracuse Herald American wrote that "[h]alf the city" had come.)
 Greenway reportedly supplied three oxen, 2,300 lb of roast beef, 5,000 bread loaves, and 2,400 lb of plum pudding in the form of 12 puddings.
 There was also live music.

 Clinton Square also held celebrations after presidential elections and when wars ended, sometimes with fireworks set off.
 The square was officially re-designated from a marketplace to a park in 1899, and an oval flower garden was added to its center.